 Remember not to light the subject directly in front of them.
 It’s best to place your lights at angles and allow them to compliment each other.

 In addition, you probably won’t want to use bare bulbs when lighting a set.
 Instead, find a way to diffuse the light, such as a softbox or umbrella, then get the light as close to your subject as possible without the light getting into the frame of your shot.

-When creating any kind of video or animation, it’s important to consider the elements of visual design.
-Once again, don’t focus too much on making your video like an art project or a comedy sketch.
+When creating any kind of video or animation, it’s important to consider visual design elements.
+Once again, don’t focus too much on making your videos like an art project or a comedy sketch.
 The real work will be done in how you engage the audience emotionally while communicating effectively.

 When shooting your video, you may think that moving the camera makes the shot more interesting.
-While this can be the case if you’re able to execute a smooth shot, excessive camera movement can be confusing and distracting for the audience.
+While this can be the case if you can execute a smooth shot, excessive camera movement can be confusing and distracting for the audience.
 If you’re new to videography, it’s often better to have static shots.

 However, keep in mind that camera movements and angles must be intentional.
-Like any other aspect of your video, they can convey certain messages very quickly.
-For this reason, it is best to shoot your training videos with somewhat familiar angles and use movement sparingly to highlight important moments.
+Like any other aspect of your video, they can quickly convey certain messages.
+For this reason, it is best to shoot your training videos from somewhat familiar angles and use movement sparingly to highlight important moments.
 Avoid unnecessary movement or confusing angles.
 Remember that the goal is to get the audience to focus on the content, not the unique cinematography.